-Under the New York Health Act, all New Yorkers would be forced to get their health care coverage from a government system run by unaccountable Albany bureaucrats.
+Under Single Payer, all New Yorkers would be forced to get their health care coverage from one government system run by unaccountable Albany bureaucrats.

 Like the insurance you have now?
 The majority of people do.
 But under the New York Health Act, private and employer-sponsored health insurance would be banned.
 It would be a one-size-fits-all approach to care.